kedacore/keda-docs/content/docs/1.5/scalers/redis-streams.md

 - `host` - Name of the environment variable your deployment uses to get the Redis server host.
     - This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

-> It is not required if `address` has been provided.
+> It is not required if `address` has been provided..

 - `port` - Name of the environment variable your deployment uses to get the Redis server port.
    - This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.